Bjarke Jacobsen

 Bjarke Halfdan Jacobsen (born 21 August 1993) is a Danish professional footballer who plays as a midfielder for German club VfL Osnabrück.

 Career

 Born in Helsinge, Jacobsen is a product of the Nordsjælland youth academy.
 He later played for FC Helsingør, AB and Vendsyssel before moving to AC Horsens in July 2017.

 In June 2021 it was announced that Jacobsen would join 3.
 Liga club SV Wehen Wiesbaden for the 2021–22 season.

 On 12 June 2025, Jacobsen moved to VfL Osnabrück.

+On 6 September 2026, Jacobsen scored in a 3–1 home win for Osnabrück against Eintracht Braunschweig, his first 2.
+Bundesliga goal in his 28th game.